Ollie Robinson gets suspended ban, fined for derogatory tweets but cleared to return to cricket

 Joe Root, the England captain, said that while Robinson’s performance on the field had been ‘excellent’, his tweets were not acceptable.

-"He's contributed well with the bat, his performance with the ball was excellent," Root said of the Sussex pacer.
-"He's showed high levels of skill and he's definitely got the game that can be successful in Test cricket.
+"He's showed high levels of skill and he's definitely got the game that can be successful in Test cricket,” Root had said.

-"But in regards to the stuff that's happened off the field, it's not acceptable within our game… We can look back about how this could have been handled better, but the fact is it shouldn't have happened.
-We've got to move forward from this, learn from this and do everything we can to make sure it doesn't happen again.”
+"But in regards to the stuff that's happened off the field, it's not acceptable within our game… We can look back about how this could have been handled better, but the fact is it shouldn't have happened.”

 What did Ollie Robinson tweet?